KSU-Mobile-Dev-Club/libgdxgame/README.md

 If importing fails, you will have to delete
     ``` (File->Delete) ``` the project from the workspace (uncheck "delete from disk" or you will have to re-clone it) before trying again.

 I've done this on a Macbook, a KSU lab machine, and a Windows computer.
-All the error's I've encountered are addressed by everything above.
+All the errors I've encountered are addressed by everything above.
 Hopefully you don't encounter any new ones.

 ## Run demo
 Right click the "desktop" project in the Package Explorer (left side of screen, use Quick Access if the pane got closed) Then ``` (Run as-> Java application) ```